CVE vulnerability check

 Clicking on the NIST source gives detailed background information:

-Here it is a clear recommendation to update those 5 impacted devices.
+Here it is a clear recommendation to update those 4 impacted Raspberry Pi devices.